GlidingWeb/IGCWebView/README.md

 webpack --watch
 ```

-### For production
+For production use, the JavaScript should ideally be minified (removing all white space)

-To minify the JavaScript for production use, type:
+in order to reduce its size.
+This can be achieved by running:
 ```
 webpack -p
 ```